Dr. Quinn named as Presidential Fellow at ETSU

 NHANES obtained representative samples from 50 states and the District of Columbia.
 Veteran status was self-identified through participant household interviews.
 The number of veterans interviewed ranged from 472 to 685 for each cycle from 2005 through 2012.

 The researchers found the prevalence of diabetes in veterans in 2013–2014 was 20.5% and the prevalence of undiagnosed diabetes was 3.4%.
 Diabetes was most prevalent among veterans aged 65 years or older (27%), among male veterans (22%), among veterans with less than 12 years of education (33.5%) and among veterans with an annual income below the federal poverty line (23.8%).
 The team concluded that effective prevention and intervention approaches are needed to lower diabetes prevalence among US veterans and ultimately improve their health status.

 Detection of Risk Factors and Trends of Oral Health among U.S.

-Dr. Ying Liu Assistant Professor, Epidemiology
+Dr. Ying Liu

-a recent recipient of a grant titled, Detection of Risk Factors and Trends of Oral Health among U.S., from the East Tennessee State University, Research Development Committee.
+Dr. Ying Liu, Assistant Professor, Department of Biostatistics and Epidemiology was a recent recipient of a grant titled, Detection of Risk Factors and Trends of Oral Health among U.S., from the East Tennessee State University, Research Development Committee.
 The funds will allow Dr. Liu to secure the NHANES database and support data analysis.